 Applying to RVU’s Physician Assistant Program?
 Here’s What You Need to Know

-Applying to the Rocky Vista University Physician Assistant (PA) program is a competitive process, and a strong, well-rounded application is essential.
-RVU uses the CASPA (Centralized Application Service for Physician Assistants) for application submissions.
-Because RVU operates on a rolling admissions basis, it’s highly recommended to submit your application by late July.
-This allows time for verification, supplemental requirements, and maximizes your chances for early consideration.
+Admission to the Rocky Vista University Physician Assistant (PA) Program is competitive, and applicants are encouraged to submit a strong, well-rounded application.
+RVU uses the CASPA (Centralized Application Service for Physician Assistants) platform for all application submissions.
+Because the program operates on a rolling admissions basis, you should submit your application by late July to allow adequate time for CASPA verification and maximize your chance for early review and consideration.

 Highlight Your Experience

 One of the most critical components of your application is your direct patient care experience.
-Be sure to meet or exceed RVU’s minimum requirement of 1,000 hours of hands-on patient care.
+Be sure to meet or exceed RVU’s minimum requirement of 1,000 hours of healthcare-related experience.
+These hours must be completed within five years of application.
 Positions like EMT, CNA, medical assistant, or scribe are excellent ways to build clinical skills and demonstrate your commitment to the field.
 It’s also beneficial to show progression or leadership in your healthcare roles over time; taking on more responsibility or moving into more advanced positions reflects your growth and commitment to the field.
-Shadowing a Physician Assistant, especially in primary care, is key as it shows you understand the PA’s role in a variety of settings and are genuinely interested in this career path.
-Volunteering in healthcare environments, particularly with rural or underserved populations, might not always count as direct patient care, but it still highlights your compassion, dedication, and desire to serve others.
+Shadowing Physician Assistants in a variety of fields shows you understand the PA’s role and are genuinely interested in this career path.
+Volunteering, particularly with rural or underserved populations, highlights your compassion, dedication, and desire to serve others.

 Be Authentic